MiThCeKi/qMRLab/docs/source/gui-example.rst

 .. figure:: _static/help.png
    :scale: 45 %

-For the list of available models, please check :ref:`Methods available`
+For the list of available models, please check :ref:`Methods available`.

 6. Load the data
 --------------------------